atinux/nuxt-auth-utils/README.md

 The pattern is `oauth.<provider>EventHandler({ onSuccess, config?, onError? })`, example: `oauth.githubEventHandler`.

-The helper returns an event handler that automatically redirects to the provider authorization page and then call `onSuccess` or `onError` depending on the result.
+The helper returns an event handler that automatically redirects to the provider authorization page and then calls `onSuccess` or `onError` depending on the result.

 The `config` can be defined directly from the `runtimeConfig` in your `nuxt.config.ts`: